SAP-samples/ui5-exercises-codejam/chapters/chapter04/readme.md

 }
 ```

-We added a new `onSubmitOrder` method to our controller which we already bound to the press event of the order button in step 1 of this chapter.
-The method gets the `userSelection` model and defines a new a new ajax request, which is an easy-to-use technique for accessing web servers (our CAP backend) from a web page (our UI5 frontend) with asynchronous HTTP requests.
+We added a new `onSubmitOrder` method to our controller which we already bound to the press event of the order button in [step 1](/chapters/chapter04#1-add-input-field-and-button-to-our-appwebappviewappviewxml) of this chapter.
+The method gets the `userSelection` model and defines a new a new Ajax request, which is an easy-to-use technique for accessing web servers (our CAP backend) from a web page (our UI5 frontend) with asynchronous HTTP requests.
 Ajax is part of the popular jQuery library, which is already included in UI5.
 The request is sent to the `/browser/submitOrder` endpoint of our backend application.
 It handles the subtraction of the ordered books in the database for us.
 After the request is sent it can go one of two ways:
 1. **done ✅** : The request is successful, we get the new `stock` of the book in the response.
 In that case we display a success message in the `<ObjectStatus />` control that we added in step 1 of this chapter and set its state to `Success`, which makes it turn green.
 We also update both our default model and our `userSelection` model with the new `stock`.
 Because of the data binding the stock in the table will then automatically be updated.
 1. **fail ❌** : The request was unsuccessful, we get an error message in response.
 In that case we display `Error` and set the state of the  `<ObjectStatus />` to `Error` as well, which makes it turn red.